ARizzo35/python-eeprom/README.md

 ## License

-python-periphery is MIT licensed.
+python-eeprom is MIT licensed.
 See the included [LICENSE](LICENSE) file.